Police chief: 2 officers killed, 1 hurt; shooter at large

-Two Palm Springs police officers trying to resolve a family dispute were shot to death Saturday when a man they had been speaking calmly with suddenly pulled out a gun and opened fire on them, the city’s police chief told reporters.
+Two Palm Springs police officers trying to resolve a family dispute were killed when a man they had been speaking with suddenly pulled out a gun and opened fire on them, the city's police chief said.

+SWAT officers quickly surrounded the house where the shooting took place, and authorities said late Saturday night that the gunman might still be holed up inside.

-“It was a simple family disturbance and he elected to open fire on a few of the guardians of the city,” police Chief Bryan Reyes, his voice breaking, told reporters.
+"It was a simple family disturbance and he elected to open fire on a few of the guardians of the city," said Chief Bryan Reyes at a news conference.

+Zerebny, 27, had been with the department for about 18 months and only recently returned from maternity leave after giving birth to a now-4-month-old daughter.
+Vega, the father of eight, was a 35-year veteran who planned to retire in December.
+He had been working overtime on his day off Saturday.
+The wounded officer's name was not released.

-Reyes said the officers were standing near the front door speaking with the man, “trying to negotiate with the suspect to just comply,” when he suddenly shot them.
+Reyes said the three were standing near the front door speaking with the man, "trying to negotiate with the suspect," when he suddenly shot them.

-He said the shooter was not apprehended and may still be in the house.
-He said SWAT officers had the residence surrounded.

-Dozens of law enforcement officers converged on the normally quiet residential neighborhood in this high desert resort city after the shooting.
-They sealed off several blocks and evacuated some residents.
+Riverside County SWAT officers quickly sealed off the normally quiet residential neighborhood in this desert resort town as police evacuated some residents.
+They told others to stay inside their homes, keep their doors locked and not to open them for anyone until further notice.

+Reyes also asked the media and others not to stream live video of officers' movements on social media, adding it could put them in danger.

 A neighbor, Frances Serrano, told The Associated Press she called authorities after the father of the shooting suspect came to her house across the street and told her his son was "acting crazy."

-“He said his wife left because she was so scared of him,” she said, adding her father warned that his son threatened to shoot police if they arrived.
+"He said his wife left because she was so scared of him," Serrano said, adding the father warned her that his son had threatened to shoot police if they arrived.

 She'd gone back inside her home before officers arrived, Serrano said, and a few minutes after they got there she heard gunfire.
 Moments later officers were knocking on her door, warning her to stay inside.